JuliaPhylo/PhyloPlots.jl/docs/src/man/untangling_edges.md

 To fix this, we can to rotate C and D's edges around their parent node.

 First we need to know the number of this parent node.
-By showing node numbers with the `shownodenumbers = true` option, we can find the number of the node whose child edges we should rotate.
+By showing node numbers with the `shownodenumber = true` option, we can find the number of the node whose child edges we should rotate.

 ```@example untangling